kianenigma/kianenigma/README.md

 <!--START_SECTION:cowsay-->
 ```
  _________________________________________
-/ You have a deep interest in all that is \
+/ You are deeply attached to your friends \
-\ artistic.                               /
+\ and acquaintances.                      /
  -----------------------------------------
         \   ^__^
          \  (oo)\_______